strawberry-py/strawberry-userdocs/en/logging.md

 !logging set guild INFO
 ```

-To start logging all guild logs from module `base.acl`, run
+To start logging all guild logs from module `base.acl` into the current channel, run

 ```
 !logging set guild DEBUG base.acl